thibaultLe/SpectralANN/README.md

 Our generated datasets of training, validation and testing can be found under Datasets

+# Testing the trained network:
+1) Run test_ACANN.py for the artificial test data
+2) Run MonteCarloTest.py for the genuine lattice data

 # Workflow to generate new data and train a neural network:
 1) Run generatePropagators.py